 - Your contributions to the sport of ultracycling: event organizer, support crew experience, journalist, sponsor, and the like, if any.

 Step Two: After you complete the application for you—or you and your teammates—your application will be immediately under review.
 Therefore, do not click "Submit" until you are sure it is ready for review.
 Once you click "Submit," it will be impossible to modify or append your application.
 Be sure it is complete and ready for review.
 ONLY what is submitted in your application will be considered (no follow-up emaisl with further details, please).

 Step Three: Click here to sign up for our email newsletter.
-(Your crew members and sponsors should sign up, too, if you are accepted to race.)
-Click here and click here to sign up for our two Twitter feeds and click here and click here to "like" our who Facebook pages.
+Click here to sign up for our Twitter feed and click here to "like" the Facebook page for The 508.